 —Dean Leffingwell, Creator of SAFe

-The Business Benefits of SAFe
+Business Benefits of SAFe

-Improves System Development Outcomes
+Improves Business Outcomes

-Created from over a decade of field experience, SAFe draws from four primary bodies of knowledge: Agile development, Systems Thinking, Lean product development, and DevOps.
+Created from over a decade of field experience, SAFe draws from four primary bodies of knowledge: Agile development, systems thinking, Lean product development, and DevOps.
 It helps enterprises answer the following types of questions:

 - How do we improve the quality of our solutions and delight our customers?

-- How do we organize people around value so that our programs deliver it effectively and avoid the delays inherent in a traditional, functional structure?
+- How do we organize people around value so that our programs deliver effectively and avoid the delays inherent in a traditional, functional structure?

 - How do we create an environment that fosters collaboration, innovation, and relentless improvement for our people?

-Figure 1. highlights these benefits as derived directly from Case Studies written by SAFe customers.
+Figure 1 highlights these benefits as derived directly from Case Studies written by SAFe customers.

 “We had multiple waterfall efforts, third-party integration, and a hard, regulatory mandate that made coordination and execution exceptionally difficult.
 SAFe provided the agility, visibility, and transparency needed to ensure we could integrate with the numerous other efforts, get predictable in our delivery, and ensure timelines are met.”